dougeby/IntuneDocs/intune/quickstart-send-notification.md

     > [!NOTE]
     > You can also edit a Notification template that was previously created.

-For details about setting your company name, company contact information, and company logo, see [Company information and privacy statement](company-portal-app.md#company-information-and-privacy-statement), [Support information](company-portal-app.md#support-information), and [Company branding customization](company-portal-app.md#company-branding-customization).
+For details about setting your company name, company contact information, and company logo, see [Company information and privacy statement](company-portal-app.md#company-information-and-privacy-statement), [Support information](company-portal-app.md#support-information), and [Company identity branding customization](company-portal-app.md#company-identity-branding-customization).

 ## Add a noncompliance policy

 When you create a device compliance policy, Intune automatically creates an action for noncompliance.
-When a device isn't meeting your compliance policy, this automatically created action marks the device as noncompliant.
+When a device isn't meeting your compliance policy, Intune automatically marks the device as noncompliant.
 You can customize how long the device is marked as noncompliant.
-This action can't be removed.

 You can also add another action when you create a compliance policy, or update an existing compliance policy.

 The following steps will create a compliance policy for Windows 10 devices.

-1. In the [Azure portal](https://portal.azure.com), open **Microsoft Intune** > **Device compliance**.
+1. In Intune, select **Device compliance**.
 2. Select **Policies** > **Create Policy**.
 3. Enter the following information:

    - **Name**: *Windows 10 compliance*
    - **Description**: *Windows 10 compliance policy*
-   - **Message**: *Your device is currently not meeting our organizations compliance requirements.*
    - **Platform**: Windows 10 and later

 4. Select **Settings** > **System Security** to display the device security-related settings.
 5. Set **Require a password to unlock mobile devices** to **Require**.
 This setting specifies whether to require users to enter a password before access is granted to information on their mobile devices.
 6. Set **Minimum password length** to **6**.
 This setting specifies the minimum number of digits or characters in the password.